Management Information Systems (MIS)

 MIS 385.
 Data and Information Management.
 3 Hours.

 This course provides students with an introduction to the core concepts in data and information management.
 Core skills of identifying organizational information requirements, conceptual data, modeling techniques, converting the conceptual data models into relational data models and verifying its structural characteristics with normalization techniques, and implementing and utilizing a relational database using an industrial-strength database using management system.
-Course Information: Prerequisite: MIS 352.
+Course Information: Prerequisites: MIS 352.
 Access to the Internet is required.

 MIS 395.
 Electronic Business Strategy, Architecture, and Design.
 3 Hours.

 The course focuses on the linkage between organizational strategy and networked information technologies to implement a rich variety of business models in the national and global contexts connecting individuals, businesses, governments and other organizations to each other.
 The course provides an introduction to e-business strategy and the development and architecture of e-business solutions and their components.
-Course Information: Prerequisite: MIS 352.
+Course Information: Prerequisites: MIS 352.
 Access to the Internet is required.

 MIS 454.
 Systems Analysis and Design.
 3 Hours.

 The course covers a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for the information systems solution in particular, in-house development, development from third party providers, or purchased commercial-off-the-shelf (COTS) packages.
 Alternative design, development, and implementation methodologies are discussed.
-Course Information: Prerequisite: MIS 352 and MIS 385.
+Course Information: Prerequisites: MIS 352 and MIS 385.
 Access to the Internet is required.

 MIS 455.
 Human-Computer Interaction Design.
 3 Hours.